ethereum/consensus-specs/tests/formats/bls/aggregate.md

 ## Condition

-The `aggregate_sigs` handler should aggregate the signatures in the `input`, and the result should match the expected `output`.
+The `aggregate` handler should aggregate the signatures in the `input`, and the result should match the expected `output`.